 - Members are encouraged to bring their own telescopes and/or eyepieces.

 - Any shared equipment (in particular eyepieces, focuser knobs, hand controllers) must be wrapped in cling wrap or clear plastic bags (provided on site).

 - Wash your hands regularly.
 Liquid soap, hand sanitiser, tissues and paper towels will be available.

 - Surfaces, such as handles, knobs, locks, taps, tables and chairs, hand rails etc. need to be cleaned before leaving the site using detergent or at least 60% alcohol solution.
 This will be supervised by the COVID-safe marshal.

 - The bins will be emptied at the end of each event.
 Latex gloves will be provided for handling of the bins.

 - The COVID-safe marshal updates the cleaning log posted on the wall of the vestibule.

 - If you test positive for COVID-19 and have attended the Briars, you should notify the society by email to firstname.lastname@example.org or telephone one of the society committee members.

-- If instructed by DHHS to close the site, the buildings will be cleaned, safely closed and locked, and any necessary electrical appliances turned off.
-The site will remain closed for 14 days.
+- If instructed by the Department of Health to close the site, the buildings will be cleaned, safely closed and locked, and any necessary electrical appliances turned off.
+The site will remain closed as long as required by government regulations.